lhstrh/action-repo-semver/README.md

-# SemVer Tag (GitHub Action)
+# SemVer Tag

 [![CI](https://github.com/lhstrh/greatest-semver-tag/actions/workflows/ci.yml/badge.svg)](https://github.com/lhstrh/greatest-semver-tag/actions/workflows/ci.yml)

-This action sorts through a given repository's tags and outputs the greatest according to the [rules of semantic versioning](https://semver.org/).
+This GitHub Action sorts through a given repository's tags and outputs the greatest according to the [rules of semantic versioning](https://semver.org/).
 In addition, it outputs "release", "major", "minor", "patch", "prerelease", and "build" increments.
 When given the version number of a release planned for the future, this action also reports whether it is indeed greater than the current version.

 ## Usage
 In the `steps` of a job, specify the following: